 These are your creatures that battle – knocking out an opponents’ Pokémon allows you to take prize cards which will win you the game.
 Meanwhile your opponent will be trying to knock out your Pokémon too!
 Pokémon typically start as a most basic form and can evolve to get bigger.
 Some Pokémon are extra powerful (-EX and Mega Pokémon-EX) or have attacks that you can only use once per game (Pokémon-GX) – so choosing the right creature to use is critical!.

-These come in several types for example grass, water, fire or psychic.
+These come in several types -for example; grass, water, fire or psychic.
 Different types of Pokémon require different types of energy to use their attacks.
 You can normally only attach one Energy per turn!
-Therefore any way that you can attach more than one Energy per turn is a strong strategy to plan your deck around!
+Therefore, any way that you can attach more than one Energy per turn is a strong strategy to plan your deck around!

 The most diverse of all cards, these allow you to find Pokémon, make your Pokémon better, get a new hand of cards or even make your opponent discard cards.
 The main types of trainers you will encounter are: Supporters, Stadiums, Items and Tools.

 Supporters are other characters or people from the Pokémon world who will help you on your journey.
 For example Professor Sycamore allows you to discard your current hand and get a new hand of 7 cards.
 This is very useful if you need to get out of a tough spot!
-You can only play one supporter per turn however.
+You can only play one supporter per turn.

 These are different gyms or arenas in which Pokémon battles can occur.
 They provide an effect that applies to both players.
 For example Forest of Giant Plants allows grass type Pokémon to evolve rapidly.
-However this effect applies to both yours and your opponents’ grass Pokémon!
+However this effect applies to both your and your opponents’ grass Pokémon!
 Each player can only play one stadium per turn.
-You can replaced a Stadium with another, different, Stadium card or remove it with certain trainer cards or Pokémon abilities.
+You can replace a Stadium with another, different, Stadium card or remove it with certain trainer cards or Pokémon abilities.

 Almost every other trainer card is an item.
 These include the different types of Pokéballs allowing you to find Pokémon.
 Others let you re-use discarded Energy or even discarded Pokémon!
 Their effects are quite varied, but fairly straightforward to understand from reading the card!
 Many powerful decks typically contain several types of Pokéball.